abea/abea.github.io/_posts/2016-05-07-refactor-projects.md

 For the uninitiated, my current definition of code refactoring is when you make an existing codebase more efficient, more understandable, more future-proof, or otherwise more better.
 Or [as wikipedia puts it](https://en.wikipedia.org/wiki/Code_refactoring):

-> Code refactoring is the process of restructuring existing computer code —- changing the factoring —- without changing its external behavior.
+> Code refactoring is the process of restructuring existing computer code--changing the factoring--without changing its external behavior.

 So if your starting codebase is a pile of cooked spaghetti, your refactoring project might be to unravel it and lay each piece straight and in a nice row.
 Ruins the fun of pasta, but great for continued use of software.